 Q9.
 Is it possible to insure used or imported EVs in the Philippines?

 Ans.
-Yes, you can insure second-hand or imported EV models; however, you might need to undergo inspection and fulfil more requirements compared to a normal EV.
+Yes, you can insure second-hand or imported EV models; however, you may need to undergo an inspection and fulfil additional requirements compared to a standard EV.

 Q10.
 What documents are required for EV insurance?

 Ans.
 You require the following documents for EV insurance: vehicle OR/CR, driver’s license, and car details.
-Plus, additional documents as per the insurance provider's requirements.
+Additionally, any required documents as specified by the insurance provider.